sunpy/ndcube/docs/coordinates.rst

 As discussed above, some WCS axes are not independent.
 For those axes, `~ndcube.NDCube.axis_world_coords` returns objects with the same number of dimensions as dependent axes.
 For example, helioprojective longitude and latitude are dependent.
-Therefore if we ask for longitude, we will get back a `~astropy.coordinates.SkyCoord` with containing 2-D latitude and longitude arrays with the same shape as the array axes to which they correspond.
+Therefore if we ask for longitude, we will get back a `~astropy.coordinates.SkyCoord` containing 2-D latitude and longitude arrays with the same shape as the array axes to which they correspond.
 For example:

 .. code-block:: python